This page contains the following sections:

 The benefits of a successful repair are considerable.
 The overwhelming majority of patients who undergo bypass surgery, once they recover, feel better than they did before the operation and are able to resume any activities they wish to engage in.
 Bypass surgery typically reduces patients' symptoms of angina and risk of having a heart attack and increases their survival.

-A typical CABG procedure takes from four to six hours, in some cases up to eight hours; patients are then maintained under general anesthesia for an additional four to six hours.
+A typical CABG procedure takes from 4 to 6 hours, in some cases up to 8 hours; patients are then maintained under general anesthesia for an additional 4 to 6 hours.
 If their heart is performing well and there is no excess bleeding, they can emerge from anesthesia and have their breathing tube removed.
 Most patients stay in the ICU until midday of the day after their procedure; if they continue to do well, the drainage tubes in their chest can then be removed and they can be moved to a regular hospital bed later that day.

 The typical hospital stay ranges from four to seven days.
 At that point, the vast majority of patients are able to go home, with support from the visiting nurse service, though about 15% to 20% may need to spend some time in a rehab facility for more extensive rehabilitation.
-After discharge, patients are advised not to drive for about three weeks and not to lift anything heavier than five pounds. for about six weeks.
+After discharge, patients are advised not to drive for about three weeks and not to lift anything heavier than 5 pounds for about 6 weeks.
 Beyond that point, they can resume whatever activities they wish to.

 Patients tend to be surprised at how easy it is to control their pain.
 By the second day after their operation, most patients are comfortable without intravenous pain medication, taking only oral painkillers, and the overwhelming majority are discharged home on just Tylenol or Motrin.